U.S.-India nuclear 'breakthrough' could be finalised within year

 As the days counted down to Obama's visit, Indian officials persuaded their U.S. counterparts that their law was "not incompatible" with international standards that place the burden of liability on the operator, said one senior U.S. official.

-New Delhi also proposed setting up an insurance pool with a liability cap of 15 billion rupees ($244 million).
+New Delhi also proposed setting up an insurance pool with a liability cap of 15 billion rupees (162 million pounds).
 The state-run Nuclear Power Corporation of India would pay premiums to cover its liability.
 Suppliers would take out separate insurance against their secondary liability - which could not exceed that of the operator - at a "fraction" of the cost.

 India must still ratify the International Atomic Energy Agency's Convention on Supplementary Compensation for Nuclear Damage (CSC), which requires signatories to channel liability to the operator and offers access to relief funds.